YoungY620/rust-dex/README.md

 # Rust Dex

-Rust Dex is a simple DEX (Decentralized Exchange) written in Rust.
-It allows users to trade tokens without the need for a centralized exchange.
+Rust Dex is an orderbook-based DEX (Decentralized Exchange) smart contract implemented using the Solana Anchor framework.
+It enables decentralized token trading through on-chain order matching and settlement.

 ## Features